Jack Mackenroth

 Jack Mackenroth (born April 29, 1969) is an American swimmer, model, and fashion designer who competed in the fourth season of American reality show Project Runway.

 Life

 Mackenroth was pre-med at the University of California, Berkeley, following in the footsteps of his mother, who was a nurse at Seattle's Harborview Medical Center, but later graduated with a double degree in Fine Arts and Sociology.

 Career

 Design

 In 1991, Mackenroth moved to New York City to study Fashion Design at Parsons School of Design.
-After Parsons, Jack opened a menswear store on Bleecker Street in New York City's West Village called "Jack".
+After Parsons, he opened a menswear store on Bleecker Street in New York City's West Village called "Jack".
 In 1997, Mackenroth went to work for Tommy Hilfiger and then designed for Levis Slates brand.
 From 2003 to 2007, he was the design director at Weatherproof Active Wear.

 On October 15, 2008, Mackenroth unveiled a custom-designed wedding gown crafted entirely of condoms as a visual reminder of the importance of safer sex and correct, consistent condom use for San Francisco's Project Inform.